-- In the Select SLB step, select the SLB instance that you have created from the SLB (Internet) drop-down list, and then click Next.
+- In the Select SLB Instance step, set the SLBType parameter to ALB or CLB.
+Select the SLB instance that you have created from the SLB (Internet) drop-down list and click Next.

 - In the Select and Configure Listener step, configure a listening port, and then click Next.

-- If you want to use the listening port that is configured for the specified SLB instance, select Select an Existing Listening Port and then select the required listening port.
+- If you want to use an existing listening port that has been configured for the specified SLB instance, select Select Existing Listening Port and then select the listening port.

 - If no listening port is configured for the specified SLB instance or you want to add

-a listening port to the application, select Add Listening Port and then create a listener.
+a listening port for the application, select Add Listening Port and then create a listener.

-Parameter Description Protocol TCP and HTTP are supported.
-Select a protocol as needed.
-For more information, see Listener overview.
 Frontend Port Number The number of the port that is used by the SLB instance to provide external services.
 Health Check Path (URI) The URI that is used by the SLB instance to check the status of the backend.
-The default value is /_ehc.html.
+Default value: /_ehc.html.
 Enter a valid URI.
-For more information, see Configure health check.
+For more information, see Configure and manage health checks.
+The Health Check Path (URI) parameter is displayed only if the Protocol parameter is set to HTTP.
 Backend Port Number The port number of the application.
 The value is fixed.

-- In the Configure Virtual Groups and Forwarding Policies step, configure a vServer group for the SLB instance, and then click Next.
-Note If you bind a dedicated SLB instance to an application, you do not need to configure a forwarding policy.
+- In the Configure vServer Group and Forwarding Policy step, configure a vServer group for the SLB instance, and then click Next.
+Note If you associate a dedicated SLB instance with the instances of an application, you do not need to configure a forwarding policy.

 - If you configure a dedicated SLB instance for the application, we recommend that you

-Note The default server group does not support forwarding policies.
+Note The default vServer group does not support forwarding policies.

-- If no vServer group is configured for the specified SLB instance or you want to configure a new vServer group, select Create VServer Group and specify VServer Group Name.
+- If no vServer group is configured for the specified SLB instance or you want to configure a new vServer group, select Create VServer Group and specify the VServer Group Name parameter.

-- If you configure a dedicated SLB instance for the application, we recommend that you use the default server group.
+- If you configure a dedicated SLB instance for the application, we recommend that you use the default vServer group.

-- In the Confirm SLB Change step, check the SLB instance settings, and click Confirm.
+- In the Confirm step, check the SLB instance settings, and click Confirm.